||CPE Credits: 16 |

 Prerequisite: Basic knowledge of financial transactions and accounting systems

 Much of occupational fraud and abuse can be prevented by implementing key internal controls.
 Additionally, fraud-related internal controls are a key component of compliance with regulatory and legislative requirements, such as the Sarbanes-Oxley Act and AU 316—Consideration of Fraud in a Financial Statement Audit.
 This self-study course is perfect for auditors, chief financial officers and others who need to know the details of a good fraud deterrence initiative.
 Get an in-depth look at the elements of the three main cash schemes: skimming, larceny and fraudulent disbursements.

-Overview of the Sarbanes-Oxley Act and AU 316—Consideration of Fraud in a Financial Statement Audit
+Explain the Sarbanes-Oxley Act and AU 316 — Consideration of Fraud in a Financial

 Table of Contents